pralinkhaira/Password-Manager-CLI/ReadMe.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ## Contributing